json-api/json-api/format/index.md

   "data": {
     "type": "articles",
     "id": "1",
+    "attributes": {
       "title": "To TDD or Not",
       "text": "TLDR; It's complicated... but check your test coverage regardless."
+    }
   }
 }
 ```